jalanano/Course3Project/README.md

 **Note:**

-You may read the new data set by running the code below:
+Optionally, you may read the new data set by running the code below in R Studio after running the run_analysis script:

         ```
         my_data<-read.table("mean_per_measurement.txt")